Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• →Examine the reverse of the canvas and stretcher bars for Hong Kong gallery stamps, export lot numbers, or framing labels.
+• Inspect the reverse of the canvas for any export stamps or framing labels from Hong Kong or Europe.

 ART MARKET VALUATION